 You can take a look at the Portable Seagate Expansion User Manual online here.

 About The Seagate Rescue Data Recovery Services

 It’s included within the price of your drive.

 And depending on the deal around when you buy.
 It’s either offered within the warranty period.
 Or for longer than that.

-In the Data Recovery services you get 1 at Seagate’s premises data recovery attempt.
+In the Data Recovery services you get a single at Seagate’s premises only, data recovery attempt.